vutranquangminh/certificates/README.md

   - **Reading:** Interpreting detailed written content, evaluating arguments in articles and reports.
   - **Writing:** Producing clear, well-structured essays and formal correspondence.
   - **Speaking:** Engaging fluently in conversations, presenting viewpoints, and defending ideas effectively.

-This certificate reflects my ability to use English independently and confidently in real-world communication, meeting the standard required by Vietnamese universities for graduation and by employers for professional roles.

 ---